hellolzc/ESPnet_light_TTS/README.md

     [ ] Simplify scripts in 'egs2'

 ## Progress

 There is still a lot of work to be done.

-## utils
+Welcome to raise an issue or open a pull request.

+### Changes of 'utils'

-add following scripts of kaldi as PWG
+Add following scripts of kaldi same as [kan-bayashi's PWG](https://github.com/kan-bayashi/ParallelWaveGAN):
 ```
 combine_data.sh
 (download_from_google_drive.sh)